Jeong Se-woon

+Jeong Se-woon (Korean: 정세운, born May 31, 1997) is a South Korean singer-songwriter signed under the label CAM WITH US.
+Sewoon debuted as solo artist with released the first part of his debut EP Ever on August 31, 2017.
+Jeong Sewoon is known for being a contestant on the survival show Produce 101 Season 2 in 2017.

 Career

 2013–2017: Pre-debut

 Jeong's first public appearance was in 2013, as a contestant in the third season of K-pop Star.
 He passed the first round of auditions with a performance of his original song titled "Mom, Wait a Minute" (엄마 잠깐만).
-One of the judges in the show, founder and former JYP Entertainment CEO Park Jin-young, praised the musical form of the song and likened him to Akdong Musician, who were the winners of the second season of K-pop Star.
+One of the judges in the show, founder and former JYP Entertainment CEO Park Jin-young, praised the musical form of the song and likened him to AKMU, who were the winners of the second season of K-pop Star.
 Starting from the third round, he competed as part of the duo Something (썸띵) with fellow contestant Kim Ah-hyeon.
 The duo reached the finals but was eliminated during the first round of live performances.
 In July 2014, three months after the show concluded, Jeong signed a contract with Starship Entertainment.

 In 2017, he represented Starship Entertainment in Produce 101 Season 2 alongside fellow trainee Lee Gwang-hyun.
 He became part of the Top 20 but was eliminated during the finale, after ranking 12th overall with 769,859 votes.
 After the show, on August 1, it was reported that he had started preparing for his solo debut.

 2017–2019: Debut and commercial solo success

 Jeong debuted as a solo artist on August 31, with his first EP titled Ever, which peaked at number two on the Gaon Album Chart after selling 23,438 copies within its first week.
 The EP contain six songs, including his original compositions "Miracle" and "Never Mind", as well as the title track "Just U", featuring rapper Sik-K. "Just U" peaked at number eight and had more than 59,790 digital downloads within the first week of sales.

-His second EP, After was released in January 2018.
+His second EP, After was released in January 15, 2018.
 The title track of the album was "Baby It's U" and the album contained the self-produced track "Close Over".
 Jeong also held his first concert Ever: After in 2018.

 In 2019, Jeong became a radio DJ for EBS Radio's "Listen".